Vision-Live/bdsi.utwente.nl/_events/workshops/data-science-week-2024-Q1/data-science-week-2024-Q1.md

 #### Keynote speech and official kickoff
 ###### 12:45 - 13:30 - Location: TBA

-##### Speakers
-The following is a preliminary list of speakers.
-We are still in discussions with various internal and external speakers, and will provide more details when we can.
-Some of the speakers listed have agreed in principle, but have not yet been confirmed specifics.

 {% assign _speakers = page.speakers | where_exp: "speaker", "speaker.tags contains 'kickoff'" %}
 {% include profile-widget-list-generic.html speakers=_speakers %}